lokesh1197/loopback-next/docs/site/BelongsTo-relation.md

 This section describes how to define a `belongsTo` relation at the model level using the `@belongsTo` decorator to define the constraining foreign key.

+The definition of the `belongsTo` relation is inferred by using the `@belongsTo` decorator.
+The decorator takes in a function resolving the target model class constructor and designates the relation type.
+It also calls `property()` to ensure that the decorated property is correctly defined.
+Usage of belongsTo relation is similar to legacy datasource juggler.

+The `@belongsTo` decorator takes three parameters :

+- `target model class`, is a mandatory field
+- `relation definition`, is an optional field - has three attributes, keyFrom, keyTo, name
+  - `keyFrom` is a property name of the foreign key on the "source" model (for example, `customerId` on `Order` model). `keyFrom` is always set to the `decorated property name`. `keyFrom` attribute has become a dummy parameter and is not relevant any more with the recent changes.
+  - `keyTo` is a property name on the "target" model, typically the primary key of the "target" model. `keyTo` attribute defaults to the value `id`.
+  - `name` is the target model name. name attribute defaults to `{decorated-property-name}` after stripping the trailing `Id` suffix
+- `property definition`, is an optional field - creates a property decorator implicitly.
+The name attribute in the definition can be used to customize datasource column name.

 {% include code-caption.html content="/src/models/order.model.ts" %}

 ```ts